dxoverdy/AntBmsToCan/README.md

     "deltaCellVoltage": %d,
     "averageCellVoltage": %d,
     "batteryStrings": %d,
-    "_bmsValidResponseCounter": %d,
+    "_bmsValidResponseCounter": %c,
-    "_bmsInvalidResponseCounter": %d,
+    "_bmsInvalidResponseCounter": %c,
-    "_canSuccessCounter": %d,
+    "_canSuccessCounter": %c,
-    "_canFailureCounter": %d
+    "_canFailureCounter": %c
 }
 ```
-Where %d is the value from your AntBMS at the time it was read out.
+Where %d is the value from your AntBMS at the time it was read out and %c is the value from AntBmsToCan.

 ## Errors
 In addition, The MQTT topics to subscribe to are: